benchristel/verse/docs/articles/talk.md

   to be locked into those mistakes.
 I also don't want to break people's code with my changes.

+- buckets
+  - I was recently talking to a programmer about some code he wrote
+  - "I'm writing lots of static methods, is that OK?"
+  - well, it's not OO, but maybe that's fine.
+Do your static methods have side effects?
+  - side effects?
+  - yeah, like
+    - interacting with the filesystem
+    - or the network
+    - getting the current time
+    - generating random numbers
+    - sleeping
+    - anything other than pure computation of a value?
+  - and he thought for a few moments and said "maybe."
+  - and I realized then that the way I see code is very unusual.
+  - When I look at code, I see two categories
+    - bucket A
+      - things that only interact with the outside world via their parameters and return value
+    - bucket B is everything else
+  - it's strange that I see code this way because no language I know of really does.
+    - functional languages put everything in bucket A. There is no bucket B.
+    - OO and procedural languages put most things in bucket B, and if something goes in bucket A it's probably an accident.
+  - but there are *ways* of programming that act like this.
+    One is Gary Bernhardt's functional core, imperative shell idea.
+  - his talk Boundaries really changed how I think at a fundamental level.
+It made it so I no longer see programming languages the way programming languages see themselves, even.
+  - I wanted an environment that "saw" code the way I see it.

 - experts disagree (Climbing on Mt.
 Fuji)
 - pattern languages (Great Wave off Kanagawa)
 - ecosystems (Mount Fuji from the mountains of Totomi)